 How can we detect aneuploidy?

 We remove one or more cells from each egg or embryo and examine the number of chromosomes using either aCGH or NGS technology.
-For most women rates of aneuploidy increase once they reach their mid thirties, and women in their mid-forties struggle to achieve healthy pregnancies for the same reason (see One by One IVF Plus).
+For most women rates of aneuploidy increase once they reach their mid thirties, and women in their mid-forties struggle to achieve healthy pregnancies for the same reason.

 Would you benefit from this test?